Zuehlke/software-engineering-corner/drafts/untangling-legacy-systems.md

 ## Where should you go from here?

-Once you've gained a solid understanding of the legacy system, you can begin exploring different modernisation strategies.
+Once you've gained a solid understanding of the legacy system, you can begin exploring different modernization strategies.
 The path you choose will depend on factors like the system’s complexity, criticality, and the available resources.
 Common approaches include: